DariuszDepta/DiscoveringCosmos/README.md

   𝓲 Stopped
 ```

-Re-run the chain, to make sure it works fine:
+Re-run the chain, to make sure it works:

 ```shell
 ignite chain serve